The Crossing Forest Row

 Community Supported Agriculture

-The Crossing Community Supported Agriculture scheme supplies harvest shares.
-Our weekly boxes are delivered Friday mornings to One The Square, Forest Row and contain a wide variety of vegetables and top fruits grown in our no-dig garden on 50 x 8m raised beds.
-We also keep sheep, pigs and chickens.
+The Crossing Community Supported Agriculture scheme supplies harvest shares to members.
+Our weekly boxes are delivered Friday mornings to One The Square, Forest Row, East Sussex and contain a wide variety of vegetables and top fruits grown in a one acre no-dig polyculture.

 Want to know more about Regenerative Agriculture?
 Watch this amazing short film about an 4th generation industrial agricultural COWBOY Farmer, who turned his degenerated farm land into an oasis, teaming with life, in only 15 years.
 It’s called “One Hundred Thousand Beating Hearts” and sends a message of peace and plenty.